Sinkhorn Distributionally Robust Optimization: Introduction

-At the core of DRO is the choice of the ambiguity set.
-Ideally, a good ambiguity set should take account of the properties of practical applications while maintaining the computational tractability of resulted DRO formulation; and it should be rich enough to contain all distributions relevant to the decision-making but, at the same time, should not include unnecessary distributions that lead to overly conservative decisions.
-Various DRO formulations have been proposed in the literature.
-Among them, the ambiguity set based on Wasserstein distance has recently received much attention \citep{wozabal2012framework,Mohajerin18,blanchet2019quantifying,gao2016distributionally}.
-The Wasserstein distance incorporates the geometry of sample space, and thereby is suitable for comparing distributions with non-overlapping supports and hedging against data perturbations \citep{gao2016distributionally}.
-Nice statistical performance guarantees have been established for Wasserstein DRO both asymptotically \citep{blanchet2019robust,blanchet2019confidence,blanchet2021statistical}, non-asymptotically~\citep{gao2020finitesample,Ruidi18, shafieezadeh2019regularization}, and empirically in a variety of applications in operations research~\cite{blanchet2018distributionallyportfolio,cherukuri2019cooperative,singh2020tight,nguyen2021robustifying,SINGH2021121,Wang2021Adaptive}, machine learning~\cite{Shafieezadeh15, chen2019selecting, Luo19, blanchet2019multivariate, nguyen2020robust, taskesen2020distributionally}, stochastic control~\cite{yang2017convex, abdullah2019wasserstein, smirnova2019distributionally, derman2020distributional, YangWDRO20, wang2021reliable}, etc; see \cite{Daniel19} and references therein for more discussions.
-We also provide a more detailed literature survey by the end of this section.
+At the core of distributionally robust optimization lies the crucial task of selecting an appropriate ambiguity set.
+An ambiguity set should strike a balance between computational \Jie{efficiency} and practical interpretability while being rich enough to encompass relevant distributions and avoiding unnecessary ones that may lead to overly conservative decisions.
+In the literature, various formulations of DRO have been proposed, among which the ambiguity set based on Wasserstein distance has gained significant attention in recent years \citep{wozabal2012framework, Mohajerin18, blanchet2019quantifying, gao2016distributionally}.
+The Wasserstein distance incorporates the geometry of the sample space, making it suitable for comparing distributions with non-overlapping supports and hedging against data perturbations \citep{gao2016distributionally}.
+The Wasserstein ambiguity set has received substantial theoretical attention, with provable performance guarantees \citep{shafieezadeh2019regularization, blanchet2019robust, blanchet2019confidence, blanchet2021statistical, gao2020finitesample}.
+Empirical success has also been demonstrated across a wide range of applications, including operations research \citep{blanchet2018distributionallyportfolio, cherukuri2019cooperative, singh2020tight, nguyen2021robustifying, SINGH2021121}, machine learning \citep{Shafieezadeh15, chen2019selecting, Luo19, blanchet2019multivariate, nguyen2020robust}, stochastic control \citep{yang2017convex, YangWDRO20, wang2021reliable}, and more.